varnerlab/CHEME-1800-Computing-Book/unit-4-decisions/simple.md

-# Probability and Simple Choices under Uncertainty
+# Probability and Uncertain Choices

 Uncertain decisions are those that involve a certain degree of risk or ambiguity.
 Uncertain decisions arise in many situations, such as investing in the stock market, choosing a career path, making technical choices, or deciding whether to pursue a romantic relationship.
 Making uncertain decisions involves weighing each option’s potential benefits and drawbacks and considering the likelihood of different outcomes.